 limit the number of people you meet and avoid crowded places

-wear a face covering when it's hard to stay away from other people – particularly indoors or in crowded places
+wear a face covering in shops, on public transport and when it's hard to stay away from other people (particularly indoors or in crowded places)

 wash your hands with soap and water or use hand sanitiser regularly throughout the day

 do not touch your eyes, nose or mouth if your hands are not clean